peter-benschop/awsmock/docs/man/awslocal.1.md

 ## EXAMPLES

-To get a list of all currently available quques:
+To get a list of all currently available queues:
 ```
-awslocal sqs list-queues"
+awslocal sqs list-queues
 {
     "QueueUrls": [
         "http://localhost:4566/000000000000/test-dlqueue",